This time of year you see plenty of "Sale" signs in stores. You might think just about everything is discounted after the holidays.

 Want to know what's on sale the rest of the year?
 See our calendar of deals.

 It's the month for white sales, but buying new sheets might not be as simple as checking the pricetags.

-Only 4 of 23 sets of queen-size sheets performed well enough for us to recommend them in our 2010 test.
+Make sure you can return them.
+Only 4 of 23 sets of queen-size sheets performed well enough for us to recommend them in our last test.
 As for the other 19, we found a litany of problems: Some fitted sheets easily ripped or came apart at the seams in our strength tests.
 Other sets had fitted sheets that popped off the corners of mattresses they claimed to fit, or flat sheets that fell short on the sides of the bed.
 And some wrinkle-free sheets weren't.